Eat & Drink

 In Forno

 In Forno's menu is staggering in size, but don't let that deter you – it just means more Italian goodness to choose from.
 In Forno Owner Harry is dedicated to using the best ingredients in his menu, including Caputo flour, which is made in Naples, the home of pizza.
-You can't go wrong with a classic like the Margherita pizza with tomato pulp, fior di latte, parmesan and basil (picked fresh from the garden).
+You can't go wrong with a classic like the margherita pizza with tomato pulp, fior di latte, parmesan and basil (picked fresh from the garden).
 For something a bit different, try the Gorgonzola Dolce pizza with gorgonzola dolce cream, fior di latte, leg ham, mushrooms, and pistachio cream.

 Where: 79-81 Beaumont St, Hamilton